 The following is a detailed, course by couse outine of the Canadian Tourism College Travel and Tourism Diploma.

-This travel tourism course will provide you with a comprehensive overview of the travel and tourism industry.
+This course will provide you with a comprehensive overview of the travel and tourism industry.
 This training will include research techniques, business communication and correspondence.
-Students will gain an understanding of industries in the tourism sector, legalities relating to the travel industry, office administration and documentation, and professional development.
+Students will gain an understanding of industries in the tourism sector, legalities relating to the travel industry, office administration, and professional development.

 Students in the Accommodation course learn to define accommodation terminology, identify and describe different types of accommodation, and calculate accommodation costs.